icon-project/documentation/references/java-sdk.md

 Request<TransactionResult> request = iconService.getTransactionResult(new Bytes("0x000...000"));

-// Calls a SCORE API just for reading
+// Calls a SCORE read-only API
 Call<BigInteger> call = new Call.Builder()
     .from(wallet.getAddress())
     .to(scoreAddress)